War Horse (film): Filming

 Although Devon rural locations were used, scenes in the main village in the story were filmed at the Wiltshire village of Castle Combe near Chippenham, despite the vernacular architecture of Devon (predominantly cob walls and thatched roofs) being very different from that of Wiltshire (stone walls and stone tiled roofs).
 Filming began there on 21 September 2010, and continued until 1 October.
 Some residents of Castle Combe were angered by the imposition of tightened security within the village, claiming they could not enter without waiting at perimeter barriers until breaks in filming.

 Production moved on to Wisley Airfield in Surrey, where no man's land battlefield scenes were filmed.
 Shooting of wartime camp scenes also took place at Bourne Wood near Farnham in Surrey, a frequent location for filming, for about two weeks beginning on 4 October 2010.
 Scenes were shot at the stately home Luton Hoo between 13 and 14 October 2010.
 Filming was also scheduled to be undertaken at Caerwent in Wales.
 Studio filming was undertaken at Longcross Studios, Chertsey in Surrey, and at Twickenham Film Studios.
 The film shoot was completed in the last week of October 2010, with the entire film, French scenes included, being shot in the UK, apart from some pick-up shots of a bay foal filmed in California in March 2011.
-Spielberg commented on how he and cinematographer Janusz Kamiński developed the "look" of the film: "…it doesn't feel like Ryan at all … it has a much more daguerrotype feel, much more brownish.
+Spielberg commented on how he and cinematographer Janusz Kamiński developed the "look" of the film: "…it doesn't feel like Ryan at all … it has a much more daguerreotype feel, much more brownish.
 We're not using any of the techniques we used on Ryan.
 The only similarity is that it is war and it is handheld."

 "The Michael Morpurgo book is ‘Black Beauty goes to war’.
 So if you’re English, two of the most emotive subjects you could touch on are Black Beauty and the First World War.
 The crew were constantly in tears, as there were war memorials and everybody had a story in their family ... for English people, everyone is touched by that war."

 — –Emily Watson on World War I's enduring emotional legacy.